Kheims/MLCQ-Experiments/README.md

 This is the repository for the experiments of the paper "Exploring NLP Techniques for Code Smell Detection: A Comparative Study."
 The study compares various NLP-based models for detecting code smells to a baseline model, highlighting their strengths and weaknesses.

+# Disclaimer
+This research was conducted as part of a CIFRE doctoral program (Convention Industrielle de Formation par la Recherche) in collaboration with [Adservio].
+The findings and methodology described in this work are proprietary to [Adservio], reflecting their commitment to advancing industrial research.

 ## Prerequisites
 First, create a conda environment and install the dependencies